Callum Ilott survives contact and spins to finish fifth in chaotic IndyCar season finale at Laguna Seca

 Callum Ilott ended his 2023 NTT IndyCar Series campaign the same way he started it: finishing fifth in a chaotic race with a jumbled up leaderboard.

-Ilott ran as high as third with 13 laps to go in Sunday’s Firestone Grand Prix of Monterey at WeatherTech Raceway Laguna Seca.
+Ilott ran as high as third with 13 laps to go in the Grand Prix of Monterey at Laguna Seca.
 After Alex Palou moved by on the main straight, Ilott was now trying to salvage every position possible with a damaged car.

 With just over three laps to go, Ilott lost control of the #77 Juncos Hollinger Racing Chevrolet in Turn 9, running in the gravel trap outside the corner and losing fourth place to Will Power.